luttero/maud/Compile.md

 All is done from the build.xml file for ant.
 Enable the ant view in Idea (click on the ant icon near the right border of Idea window).

-If you simply want to compile, try to run the compile_open section (right click on it in the Ant UI, which you get from the little ant icon).
+If you simply want to compile, try to run the compile_open section (right click on it in the Ant UI).

 If you want to build MAUD, try to run the build_full section.
 This will create MAUD.jar file in the folder you defined for build in .ant_maud_v2.properties.

 Run your MAUD version

-The easiest way is to download a recent MAUD version from the website, and replace MAUD.jar in the lib folder with the version you just built.
+The easiest way is to download a recent MAUD version from the website, and replace Maud.jar in the lib folder with the version you just built.